Group Visits for Genealogists

 Day of Your Visit

-All group members who do not already have valid Newberry reader’s cards will need to register.
-The Newberry Library does not charge researchers.
+We ask that all group members who do not already have valid Newberry reader’s cards register online.
+The Newberry does not charge researchers.
 At registration, you will be asked if you would like to make a voluntary donation.
-Throughout the day, assistance is available to all group members both on the third floor at the general Reference Desk and on the second floor at the Genealogy Reference Desk.
-There is a readers’ lounge on the first floor with tables and vending machines (coffee, soft drinks, chips, candy).
-Visitors who bring a lunch will need to store it in a locker on the first floor.
-Lockers cost a quarter, which is returned after use.
+Throughout the day, assistance is available to all group members at the Reference Desk in our second-floor reading room.
+Visitors are required to leave coats, large bags, and any food or drink in lockers in the lobby.
 See Accommodations and Dining for a list of local restaurants.

 Further questions?
 Contact Matt Rutherford at (312) 255-3671 or firstname.lastname@example.org.